skeweredlogic/CS490/README.md

 **Additional caveats discussed during lecture:**
-No routing libraries such as Toro.php
+-No routing libraries such as Toro.php
-No frameworks or major tools (jQuery, AngularJS, Node.js, etc.)
+-No frameworks or major tools (jQuery, AngularJS, Node.js, etc.)
-Basically, plain old vanilla PHP, CSS, HTML, and ECMAScript All POST requests should hit one central application, from which the middleware and backend will route the requests
+-Basically, plain old vanilla PHP, CSS, HTML, and ECMAScript -All POST requests should hit one central application, from which the middleware and backend will route the requests